organicaudio/useful-code-snippets2/docs/mockito-memoery-aid.md

 # Mockito memory aid

 - rule of thumb: Do not mock types you don’t own
+- might seem obvious but do not mock the class under test.
 - [Overview of mockito annotations](https://www.baeldung.com/mockito-annotations)
 - `import static org.mockito.Mockito.*;`
 - `import static org.mockito.ArgumentMatchers.*;`